2 – Nautical charts

 • Horizontal geodetic datum: defines the relationship between the ellipsoid adopted as the model of the earth's shape, and the earth itself.

-Coordinates which refer to, for instance, WGS84 should be corrected before plotting them in a chart based on another horizontal datum.
-If your GPS receiver consistently disagrees with known positions by a constant amount and direction, then check that you have set it to display the correct horizontal datum.
+Coordinates which refer to, for instance, WGS84 (World Geodetic System 1984) should be corrected before plotting them in a chart based on another horizontal datum.
+If your electronic ploter consistently disagrees with known positions by a constant amount and direction, then check that you have set it to display the correct horizontal datum.

 • Chart sounding datum: the tidal datum (a fictitious plane) to which soundings, heights, elevations and drying heights on a chart are referred.